-This Civil Servants' Union Boss Has Questioned Whether Steve Baker Is Fit To Be A Minister
+Brexit Minister Steve Baker Says He'll Apologise For Suggesting He'd Heard About A Pro-Remain Plot

 Penman added: "Civil servants are grappling with this enormous task of Brexit – whether they agreed with it or they didn't agree with it – and then they themselves are being undermined by the ministers that they serve.

-"They expect to serve the government of the day, they expect to deliver that government's agenda, they do not expect to be undermined and undervalued by ministers at the despatch box.
+"They expect to serve the government of the day; they expect to deliver that government's agenda.
+They do not expect to be undermined and undervalued by ministers at the despatch box.

-"That happens occasionally in government ... but this we're in different territory now, this is almost a daily occurrence and it's all around Brexit.
-If there is no sanction, if Number 10 is effectively saying they are speaking for government at the despatch box and undermining the civil service, that has a long term effect on the relationship and trust between civil servants and ministers."
+"That happens occasionally in government ... but this we're in different territory now.
+This is almost a daily occurrence and it's all around Brexit.
+If there is no sanction, if Number 10 is effectively saying they are speaking for government at the despatch box and undermining the civil service, that has a long-term effect on the relationship and trust between civil servants and ministers."

-After Baker dismissed civil servants' forecasts as "always wrong" on Tuesday, he changed tack on Wednesday with a tweet attempting to build bridges.
-"They know I still love them," he said.

-Labour MP Daniel Zeichner, a spokesman for campaign group Best for Britain, said: "This was an extraordinary performance from the despatch box by Steve Baker.

 Emily Ashton is a senior political correspondent for BuzzFeed News and is based in London.